woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_payment-gateways.md

         "value": "PayPal",
         "default": "PayPal",
         "tip": "This controls the title which the user sees during checkout.", "placeholder": ""
       },
-      "description": {
-        "id": "description",
-        "label": "Description",
-        "description": "This controls the description which the user sees during checkout.", "type": "text",
-        "value": "Pay via PayPal; you can pay with your credit card if you don't have a PayPal account.", "default": "Pay via PayPal; you can pay with your credit card if you don't have a PayPal account.", "tip": "This controls the description which the user sees during checkout.", "placeholder": ""
-      },
       "email": {